"What can I do to protect myself against the coronavirus?"

 - A serum zinc level of 80-120 mcg/dL.
 If you don’t eat animal protein, you will need to supplement, usually 30-100 mg/day.
 If you’re taking that amount and your zinc level is still low, please discuss with your physician.
 That might just be a fine level for you, based on your genetics.

-- Freedom from sugar overload.
+- A waist measurement less than half your height and freedom from sugar overload.
+An eating pattern tending toward lower carb (with either higher fat or higher protein), can reverse what's commonly called "middle-aged spread" as if it were a natural part of aging.
+It may be common but it's neither healthy nor natural!
+And even if you're metabolically healthy, watich it on the sugar.
 An overly sweet treat can impair the function of your immune response for up to 24 hours.
 Go sugar free!
 Go low sugar!
 If you MUST have a sweet, have it with a meal.

 - An adequate level of melatonin.
-If you are under 40, you almost certainly do.
-If you are over 40, you almost certain don't.
+If you are under 40, you almost certainly make plenty of your own melatonin, and if you are over 40, you almost certain don't.
 I recommend supplementing at bedtime with 1-2.5 mg for 40-60 year old's and with 5 mg for anyone older.
 I don't care if you have no problem sleeping, I'm looking for the immune system benefit, specifically in the lungs, derived from a surge of melatonin occuring in the middle of the night.
 (If you feel overly sedated, you might still be making your own, you can take less.)
 Boost whatever melatonin production you have by getting off your mobile devices and computer at least 2 hours before bed!
 If you live in the middle of the country or farther south, you might do even better to get an hour of mid-day sunshine.

 Build your offensive team:

-There is no known treatment for Coronavirus, but there is some understanding of how the body responds specifically to RNA-type viruses, one of which is our currently concerning Coronavirus.
+There is no known treatment for Coronavirus-caused COVID-19, but there is some understanding of how the body responds specifically to RNA-type viruses IN GENERAL, one of which is our currently concerning Coronavirus.
 Based on the science in this article, my recommendations for reducing risk would be to take some of these routinely, maybe ALL of them if you have to fly or be in a large crowd: